Brexit: EU and UK agree ‘main details’ of withdrawal agreement

 One will be the conclusion of a long-term trade agreement between the EU and UK, the terms of which would guarantee no border checks on trade.

 Sources in Dublin believe that the outline agreement offers sufficient guarantees in relation to the Border.
-However, the specifics of this will be closely examined by all sides.
+However, the specifics of this will be closely examined by all sides and Mrs May will have to win the support of her cabinet, which has been deeply divided when it comes to the best way forward on Brexit.

+Earlier, Mrs May told her cabinet that a “small number” of issues remained to be resolved and her de facto deputy David Lidington described a deal as “almost within touching distance”.

 The backstop agreed centres on the so-called UK-wide arrangement, where the whole of the UK would remain in a customs union with the EU for a period after Brexit.
 Specific other measures will be included for Northern Ireland.